thycotic/ss-docs/security-hardening/index.md

 - **Use SSL (HTTPS):** We require using Secure Sockets Layer (SSL) encryption to ensure that all communication between the Web browser and SS is secure.
 We recommend you install a third-party certificate, domain certificate, or self-signed certificate on your website.
 For information on creating and installing a self-signed certificate, please see the [Installing a Self-Signed SSL/HTTPS Certificate](http://updates.thycotic.net/link.ashx?SSSelfSignedCertificate) KBA.

 - **Force SSL (HTTPS):** Even after you install an SSL certificate, users may still be able to access SS through regular HTTP.
-To that, enable the “Force HTTPS/SSL” option in SS at Admin \> Configuration on the **Security** tab.
+To that, enable the "Force HTTPS/SSL" option in SS at Admin \> Configuration on the **Security** tab.

 - **Limit access to your Secret Server directory**.
-This contains the SS encryption key, as well as the database connection information (these values are encrypted but remember “defense in depth.”
+This contains the SS encryption key, as well as the database connection information (these values are encrypted but remember "defense in depth."
 Try to grant access to as few users as possible).

 - **Limit logon rights to the application server**.
 Administrators accessing the Application Server directly could attempt to monitor memory in use on the server.
 SS does several things to protect application memory but the best safeguard is to limit access to the Application Server to as few users as possible.

 - **Protect your encryption key**.
 The encryption key for SS is contained in the encryption.config file, which resides in your SS directory.
-This file is obfuscated and encrypted, but “defense in depth” would require limiting access to the file.
+This file is obfuscated and encrypted, but "defense in depth" would require limiting access to the file.
 [Using DPAPI to encrypt your encryption.config file](#_DPAPI_Encryption) is one option.
 This will use machine-specific encryption to encrypt the file.
 Make sure you back up the original file before enabling this option.
 To further protect the file, you can enable EFS encryption.
 EFS (Encrypting File System) is a Microsoft technology that allows a user or service account to encrypt files with login passwords.
 For more details, read [Protecting Your Encryption Key Using EFS](http://updates.thycotic.net/link.ashx?SSProtectKeyEFS) (KB).
 The most secure option is to use a Hardware Security Module (HSM) to protect the SS encryption key.
 For more information see the [HSM Integration Guide](https://updates.thycotic.net/links.ashx?HSMIntegrationGuide).

 ###  Application Settings